Geonovum/KP-APIs/Inleiding.md

 ## Opmerking

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL

-NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and

-"OPTIONAL" in this document are to be interpreted as described in
+De key words: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", en "OPTIONAL" in dit document moeten geinterpreteerd worden zoals beschreven in RFC 2119.

-RFC 2119.